HCL-TECH-SOFTWARE/digital-experience/docs/trouble/cw_create_addnode.md

 |Skip the step|If you successfully completed the step before, then skip this step.|
 |Clean up step|None required|

-# Create the profile for the secondary portal node {#AppropriateActionsForStepIfYouMustR-16 .task}
+# Create the profile for the secondary portal node

 If the step fails, see the logs for the manageprofiles command to determine why the step failed.
 The wizard uses the portal profile templates to create the deployment manager profile.
 An error might result from a problem with the profile templates.
 The error message in the log provides more information.